ksauls/notes/content/posts/passion-projects.md

 ---
-title : "Do You Have a Passion Project?" date : "2025-08-15T14:58:40-04:00"
+title: Do You Have a Passion Project?
-#dateFormat : "2006-01-02" # This value can be configured for per-post date formatting
+date: 2025-08-15T14:58:40-04:00
+author: ""
+tags:
+  - 100days
+keywords:
-author : ""
+  - ""
-#authorTwitter : "" #do not include
-tags : ["", ""]
-keywords : ["", ""]
-#description : ""
+  - ""
-showFullContent : false
+showFullContent: false
-readingTime : true
+readingTime: true

-hideComments : true
+hideComments: true
 ---
 # Do You Have a Passion Project?